Skip to main content

 When you trigger /ironbee-verify by hand (or $ironbee-verify on Codex), an optional leading word picks what happens on a fail verdict:

 In enforce mode the choice is enforced mechanically, not just suggested: a fix run won’t let the agent stop on a fail without addressing it, while a verify-only run is allowed to report a fail and end the turn.
 A custom scenario can follow the mode word.
+The fix token escalates just that one run — the sticky default for what a failing verdict does at the gate is the fix enforcement setting.

 This only changes the manual command’s behavior.
 The automatic completion gate is unaffected — when the agent edits code and tries to finish, it must still pass every active cycle.
 In assist mode nothing blocks the agent, so fix there is advisory; in monitoring-only mode the command isn’t installed.